RAPID-Platform-Projects/Rapid-Docs/training/Extending and Customising Modules/4-Challenge 3/Challenge 3.md

-# **Challenege 3:** Extend the Assets Table with an assets subtype called "Real Estate"
+# **Challenge 3:** Extend the Assets Table with an assets subtype called "Real Estate"
 ### Scenario:
 > *Stationery Inc.* also has several stores around the country, and they would like to track these in their internal database.